 Tools and technology fascinate me, but not in and of themselves.
 How they contribute to a richer human experience and serve the people who use them, is something I came to realize I wanted to play a much greater role in.

-I am currently Senior Product Designer at Terbium Labs, as well as an adjunct Professor at Champlain College.
+I am currently Lead UX Designer in Cyber SDR at Deloitte, as well as an adjunct Professor at Champlain College.
 I am a multi-platform visual artist and occasional musician.
 I have an MFA in fine art media.
 Recent projects utilize VR and other media to explore issues surrounding language and gender.
 I've been known to paint some portraits and also write some songs.

 I care deeply about accessibility, diversity, inclusion, social justice and opportunities to create "tech for good."
 To that end, I also volunteer as a designer for Code4btv, my local Code4America brigade.